Oceanic Visions / Moana te kite

 The works, activations and screening programme form a chorus of Pacific artists, poets, and community leaders expressing land sovereignty, knowledge sharing, and care for the ocean’s well-being.

-Alongside the exhibition, we will present a screening programme of historical and contemporary films by Indigenous filmmakers navigating the region’s interconnected knowledge systems and political struggles.
+Alongside the exhibition, we will present a programme of historical and contemporary films by Indigenous filmmakers navigating the region’s interconnected knowledge systems and political struggles.
 More information will be available soon.